 What does Sunday morning worship look like?

-Our main gathering on Sunday morning at 10:45 lasts a little more than an hour and consist of worship through music, prayer, and preaching.
+Our main gathering on Sunday morning at 10:45 lasts a little more than an hour and consists of worship through music, prayer, and preaching.
 Our music ranges from the hymns you have probably heard all your life to more contemporary songs all that praise our Lord in truth and beauty as we sing together.
 We believe that preaching is most effective when the Bible speaks for itself so we are usually walking through a book of the bible together, verse by verse.
 For a full description of each of our gatherings, including community groups, core seminars, West Creek Kids, and more, see here.

 What do I wear?